Introducing Warwickshire Cares: Better Together

 It really is early days and despite the Better Together programme officially going live on 1 April 2015 with much having already been achieved there is still a great deal to be done.

 The main focus so far has been behind the scenes.
 Working together, Warwickshire County Council and the 3 CCGs, have developed a shared vision for the people of Warwickshire and this has received Government approval meaning we can start our programme of work.
 This programme of work is summarised in the diagram below which explains the programme aims and demonstrates how services will be linked under themes and work with and around a person to meet their needs.

 The programme of work needs approval and observation and we must ensure we have all the correct governance in place so we are able to work effectively across all the organisations involved but that’s not all we have been doing.

 Our main focus is to concentrate on the quality of care of Warwickshire’s frail and elderly populations which we believe could be greatly improved through better targeted, better organised and better integrated care.
 In other words by working better together!

 Our vision for 2019/20 and beyond is for the people of Warwickshire to remain as well and healthy and independent for as long as possible.
 People can remain self –sufficient, supported in and by their communities and only required to call on health and social care services when needed for limited intervention.
 Decision making would be made through better access to information and advice and care would be delivered as close to home as possible.

 This is best reflected in the diagram below which shows an individual at the heart of the system supported by the layers of health and social services that become more and more specialised as you work from the centre to the outer ring.

-Our measures of success will be:
+Our key measures of success are: